project-akri/akri/docs/udev-sample.md

 # Udev camera sample
-As an example of handling local capabilities, an implementation was made for video cameras that can be discovered using the udev protocol.
+As an example of handling local capabilities, a sample Configuration and broker have been made for discovering and utilizing video cameras using the udev protocol.
+To create an Akri Configuration to discover other devices via udev, see the [udev Configuration documentation](./udev-configuration.md).

 Udev is a device manager for the Linux kernel.
-The udev protocol parses udev rules listed in a Configuration, searches for them using udev, and returns a list of device nodes (ie: /dev/video0).
+The udev discovery handler parses udev rules listed in a Configuration, searches for them using udev, and returns a list of device nodes (ie: /dev/video0).
 An instance is created for each device node.
-Since this sample uses a broker that streams frames from a local camera, the rule added to the Configuration is `KERNEL=="video[0-9]*"`.
+Since this example uses a [sample broker](../samples/brokers/udev-video-broker) that streams frames from a local camera, the rule added to the Configuration is `KERNEL=="video[0-9]*"`.
 To determine if a node has video devices that will be discovered by this Configuration, run `ls -l /sys/class/video4linux/` or `sudo v4l2-ctl --list-devices`.

 ## Usage
 To use enable a udev camera in your Akri-enabled cluster, you can simply set `udevVideo.enabled=true` when installing the Akri Helm chart.
 More information about the Akri Helm charts can be found in the [user guide](./user-guide.md#understanding-akri-helm-charts).